By Justin Delicato, PTA

 - Calcaneofibular ligament- resists adduction.

 The Anterior Talofibular ligament is the weakest and most commonly injured ligament in the ankle.
-Because of its positioning along the ankle’s lateral aspect, this ligament absorbs most of the impact when the foot is planted unnaturally or when the ankle twists awkwardly.
+This ligament absorbs most of the impact when the foot is planted unnaturally or when the ankle twists awkwardly.

 To learn more about Ankle Sprains, this VIDEO may help.